 The RE site needed to balance educating users with conversion points—directing them to purchase the faces (and their larger-sized accompaniments) from Font Bureau’s Webtype catalog.
 Stylistically, the site needed to align with Font Bureau’s brand, standing in harmony with a series of other typographicmicrosites the company had launched.
 Most of all, small type had to be the hero.

 With few assets other than the faces themselves, I jumped straight into sketching content ideas in the context of layout.
 Within our condensed timeline, we decided to keep the site constrained to a single page to feature controlled, art-directed outcomes and beautifully set type.

-A type scaler illustrates what to expect at different sizes depending on the rendering environment.
+A type scaler illustrated what to expect at different sizes depending on the rendering environment.
 I wrote new bios for each face to describe their characteristics.

-Edited by Nick Sherman, my feature essay that dives into how screens render type, historical references, and features common to the faces’ construction.
-Typeset with RE typefaces, the essay also demonstrates the typographic control users can expect from the series.
+Edited by Nick Sherman, my feature essay dove into how screens render type, historical references, and features common to the faces’ construction.
+Typeset with RE typefaces, the essay also demonstrated the typographic control users could expect from the series.